CurtiePi/triviagame/README.md

 **get_clue**

     Retrieves a clue from the current question object stored in the TriviaGame object.
-It checks to see that a clue is only asked for twice, afterwards a message is given that the user has no more clues remaining.
+It checks to see that only two clues are given, afterwards a message is given that the user has no more clues remaining.

 params